wrightmat/dnd-eberron/characters/Staff.md

 * **Pronouns**:: she/her
 * **Race**:: Changeling
 * Only about 3 feet tall naturally.
-* Full name Staffanie.

 ### Backstory

-Works at the arcane university where her parents teach - but she's a clerk (copies scrolls and such).
+Staff (full name Staffanie) works at the arcane university where her parents teach - but she's a clerk (copies scrolls and such).
 She goes out adventuring in her free time.

 Finds a slip of paper in a book about Sphinxes and talks an old flame into teleporting her to Khorvaire.